greg-raven/Uncommon-Sense/_posts/2023-04-07-the-essential-characteristic-of-government.md

 ---
-title: 'The essential characteristic of government'
+title: "The essential characteristic of government"
 layout: post
 categories:
 - government